hmerritt/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) __O(n) : O(n * 2)__ - bunnyEars recursively runs from n down to 0 (never any more) making the operations performed proportionate to n

 ## Exercise II

+Binary search algorithm.

+Try dropping an egg off half of n;
+- if it breaks then half the height and try again

+- if not then use the top half ((n / 2) + (n / 4) this time) and try again

+Repeat until you find the highest non breaking-point.